 \heading{Terminating Cascade Model (TCM)} The TCM \cite{rahdari_ranked_2022,rahdari_towards_2024} is an extension of the CM that adds a probability to terminate after every unattractive item to account for the user stopping their search due to dissatisfaction with already seen items.
 The formulation of the TCM for carousels is:

-where $t$ is a single, fixed termination probability that the user will leave after examining an unattractive item.
-There is one $t$ for every previous position and unattractive item, which in total there are $(i-1)J+j-1$.
-The TCM was used as the baseline comparison for the \textit{Carousel Click Model} (CCM).
+where $\kappa$ is a single, fixed termination probability that the user will leave after examining an unattractive item.
+There is one $1-\kappa$ for every previous position and unattractive item, a total of $(i-1)J+j-1$.
+The TCM was a baseline for the \textit{Carousel Click Model} (CCM).
 As the only two prior click models for carousels, both the CCM and TCM, will serve as baselines for the experiments below.

-\heading{Carousel Click Model (CCM)} The CCM \cite{rahdari_ranked_2022,rahdari_towards_2024} is an extension of the TCM that models a user that: (1) starts from the first carousel row topic and examines topics until finding one that is attractive, (2) if a topic is unattractive then all items in that row/topic are unattractive and there is a termination probability $t_{row}$ that the user leaves unsatisfied, and (3) if a topic is attractive then they begin scanning items of that row with TCM behavior (i.e. with left-right cascade examination and termination probability $t$ after unattractive items).
-By setting $t_{row}=t$\footnote{This is done in the formulation and the experiments presented by the authors \cite{rahdari_ranked_2022,rahdari_towards_2024}.
-We replicate this in the experiments below}, the formulation simplifies to the TCM, but with less $t$ terms:
+\heading{Carousel Click Model (CCM)} The CCM \cite{rahdari_ranked_2022,rahdari_towards_2024} is an extension of the TCM that models a user that: (1) starts from the first carousel row topic and examines topics until finding one that is attractive, (2) if a topic is unattractive then all items in that row/topic are unattractive and there is a termination probability $\kappa_{row}$ that the user leaves unsatisfied, and (3) if a topic is attractive then they begin scanning items of that row with TCM behavior (i.e. with left-right cascade examination and termination probability $\kappa$ after unattractive items).
+By setting $\kappa_{row}=\kappa$\footnote{This is done in the formulation and the experiments presented by the authors \cite{rahdari_ranked_2022,rahdari_towards_2024}.
+We replicate this in the experiments below.}, the formulation simplifies to the TCM, but with less $\kappa$ terms:

-The reduction in $t$ terms is due to the TCM only modeling a user that examines items in one topic.
-This behavior of only examining items in one carousel row/topic is a limitation of the CCM that is not in line with eye tracked browsing behaviors seen in carousel interfaces \cite{deleonmartinez2025ridingcarouselextensiveeye}, where users often scanned items of multiple carousel rows.
+The reduction in $1-\kappa$ terms is due to the TCM only modeling a user that examines items in one topic.
+This behavior of only examining items in one carousel row/topic is a limitation of the CCM that is not in line with eye tracked browsing behaviors seen in carousel interfaces \cite{10.1145/3742413.3789166}, where users often scanned items of multiple carousel rows.
 This discrepancy provided the motivation for designing and testing carousel PBMs that may perform better than the CCM.